aiforensics/alexlab-intervention-factory-ce/README.md

 By default, to perform translations the module will use the HuggingFace Space `aiforensics/opus-mt-translation-ce` which hosts a Gradio service to run the open-source machine translation Opus-MT models, developed by the Language Technology Research Group at the University of Helsinki, through the EasyNMT library.

 To make translations quicker, you can either:
-- clone your own private clone of our HF Space, and then use the `--hf-space` and `--hf-token` to access it.
+- make your own private clone of our HF Space, assign additional resources to it, rather than the default CPU, and then use the `--hf-space` and `--hf-token` to access it.
-- run with Docker.
+- run with Docker (see below).

 ## How to install